 We recognize that a Masters education is a major investment in your child’s future and one that can be a challenge for many families.
 Masters remains dedicated to helping as many families as possible afford this educational choice.
 During the 2021-21 school year, over 24% of the student body received financial aid, which totaled more than $6 million.
 In addition to our generous need-based financial program, we offer several tuition payment options.

 To start the financial aid application process, please refer to the information included below.

 The Masters School has a robust financial aid budget.
 However, each year, we have more families of need apply than we have budget available.
-To be eligible for consideration for need-based financial aid, returning families must complete an application by December 15 and new families must complete an application by January 15.
+To be eligible for consideration for need-based financial aid, returning families and new families must complete an application by January 5.
 We will communicate decisions about financial aid in your admission notification packet.

 The Masters School uses School and Student Services (SSS) to process our financial aid applications.
 SSS is a service of the National Association of Independent Schools.
 Based on the financial information you provide, SSS forwards the Parents' Financial Statement as well as your Report of Family Contribution, which estimates the amount that a family can contribute to educational expenses.
 This, in conjunction with our school policy, helps us make fair and equitable financial aid decisions.